hyunwoome/hyunwoome.github.io/README.md

 - #1304.
 Find N Unique Integers Sum up to Zero
 - #728.
 Self Dividing Numbers
 - #1351.
 Count Negative Numbers in a Sorted Matrix
+- #1475.
+Final Prices With a Special Discount in a Shop
+- #905.
+Sort Array By Parity

 ### Programmers